|About||Area Map||B & B Search||Self-Cater Search||Camping||Short Breaks||Offers & Events|

 Bury St Edmunds was named after St Edmund, the Saxon King of East Anglia.
 In this lovely market town you can visit the ruins of the 12th C. Abbey and the beautiful Abbey Gardens which are overlooked by the cathedral’s new gothic tower.
 The new shopping area ‘The Arc’ offers a wide range of retail outlets, and the town also has the smallest pub in Britain ‘The Nutshell’.
 The famous Greene King Brewery is also based in the town and is close to the Theatre Royal which offers a full programme of entertainment.
 To the East of Bury St Edmunds the delightful village of Woolpit has historic houses and a church in a conservation area.
 At Rougham Blackthorpe Barn hosts several art & craft exhibitions during the year and the Christmas Fayre is extremely popular.
 Nearby Pakenham Water Mill is Suffolk's last working water mill and there is an Anglo Saxon Village at West Stow not far from the village of Culford.
 Harveys Garden Plants in Thurston is well worth a visit and they have the lovely Orchard Tea Room serving meals prepared using fresh local produce.
 To the south of Cambridge is Ickworth House Park & Gardens which is run by the National Trust.
 Near Bury St Edmunds we have Church Farm B&B at Bradfield Combust, Brighthouse Farm B&B and Self catering at Lawshall, Grange Farm B&B and Holiday Cottage at Woolpit and Elmswell Hall B&B at Elmswell.
 Just South of Bury St Edmunds we have Rede Hall Farm Park Self Catering at Rede and Francis Farm Cottages at Upper Somerton.

 Eye is close to the Norfolk border just south of Diss and has a Norman Castle with medieval walls & Victorian folly.
-We have Cornhouse Cottage self catyering at Stradbroke near Eye and Athelington Hall Holiday Lodges at Horham.
+We have Cornhouse Cottage self catering at Stradbroke near Eye and Athelington Hall Holiday Lodges at Horham.
+At Thornham near Eye there are some lovely countryside walks.

 Felixstowe retains much of its charm as an Edwardian resort.
 There are beautiful south-facing gardens and a wide paved promenade.
 With the leisure centre, pier, theatre and amusements there is plenty of fun for all the family.
 Just across the River Orwell at Shotley we have Hill House Farm B&B and Orwell View Barns self catering.